StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

   - readability, it should sorta read like an outline or a story (in my humble opinion) :)
   - reliability, it should always work and if it doesn't it should be able to recover
   - convert the pseudo code into code
+- Learn how to debug your code when things aren't working as expected

+### Extra Credit
+- functions, they help with readability and repeatable tasks